Your property manager does most of the work.

 Although we'll do the hard work, as the rental investor, you must:

-- Permit us to keep your rental property in good and safe condition;
+- Allow us to keep your property in good and safe condition;

-- Allow us to follow building codes and housing regulations affecting fair housing, health and safety;
+- Permit us to obey building codes and housing regulations affecting fair housing, health and safety;

 - Allow us to keep your reserve funds in good order.

 Item 3, means that we may need to replenish your contingency account from time to time to pay for maintenance.
-Whenever we can we will do this from collected rents rather than collecting from you.
+Whenever possible we will do this from collected rents rather than collecting from you.

 Landlord Reference

-a good archive for landlords in Triangle
+a handy reference for property owners in Triangle

 - Collections and evictions